aligrand/sea-battle/README.md

 compile the sources

     gcc -Wall sb_globdef.h s* -o seabattle
-    gcc

 # run
 use this command

     ./seabattle

 # online gaming
-for online gaming you have two option, using docker or config your  linux server with my ansible playbook
+for online gaming you have three options, using docker or config your  linux server with my ansible playbook or setup an ftp server on a device

 1.DOCKER